chrisdaaz/recasting-antiquity/content/glossary.md

 *transfer lithograph*.
 Type of lithograph in which the artist draws the image onto a sheet of transfer paper.
 The method was pervasive in Whistler's time as it freed artists from the physical limitations of working on a stone; it also provided a closer approximation to the original drawing because the image was not rendered in reverse.

 *transfer paper*.
 Specially treated paper designed to receive an artist's drawing in lithographic crayon and to release, or transfer, the image to the lithographic stone.
-Whistler often used papier viennois, a grained paper made in Germany or Austria, or papier végétal, a very thin, transparent paper. (see also *paper*)
+Whistler often used *papier viennois*, a grained paper made in Germany or Austria, or *papier végétal*, a very thin, transparent paper.
+(See also *paper*.)

 *tusche*.
-Used in lithography, tusche (the German word for ink) is a black drawing medium containing the same oily materials as a lithographic crayon but used to draw on the lithographic stone with a brush or a pen. (see also *lithographic crayon*)
+Used in lithography, tusche (the German word for ink) is a black drawing medium containing the same oily materials as a lithographic crayon but used to draw on the lithographic stone with a brush or a pen.
+(See also *lithographic crayon*.)